-You will gain theoretical and practical knowledge of hypnosis and related techniques, will improve and enhance your consultation skills and widen your approaches to common mental health problems.
-Graduates will use your newly acquired skills in both NHS and private health care settings.
+Do you want to learn the theory and application of clinical hypnotherapy?
+This course will help you gain theoretical and practical knowledge of hypnosis and related techniques.
+You will improve and enhance your consultation skills and widen your approaches to common mental health problems.

 You will learn through lead lectures, group discussion, practical demonstrations and guided student-to- student practice.